post — PostScript Table

 |uint16||numGlyphs||Number of glyphs (this should be the same as numGlyphs in 'maxp' table).|

-If you do not want to associate a PostScript name with a particular glyph, use index number 0 which points to the name .notdef.
+If you do not want to associate a PostScript name with a particular glyph, use 0, which refers to the name .notdef, as the glyphNameIndex entry for that glyph ID.

 This version of the 'post' table has been deprecated as of OpenType Specification v1.3.

-This version provides a space-saving table for TrueType-based fonts which contain a pure subset of, or a simple reordering of, the standard Macintosh glyph set.
+This version provides a space-saving table for fonts containing TrueType outlines which contain a pure subset of, or a simple reordering of, the standard Macintosh glyph set.

 |uint16||numGlyphs||Number of glyphs|